okta/okta.github.io/_source/_posts/2017-04-17-angular-authentication-with-oidc.md

 If everything works - congrats!
 If you encountered issues, please post a question to Stack Overflow with an [okta tag](http://stackoverflow.com/questions/tagged/okta), or hit me up on Twitter [@mraible](https://twitter.com/mraible).

-You can find a completed version of the application created in this blog post [on GitHub](https://github.com/oktadeveloper/okta-angular-openid-connect-example).
+You can find a complete version of the application created in this blog post [on GitHub](https://github.com/oktadeveloper/okta-angular-openid-connect-example).
 You might enjoy the following Angular tutorials too:

 * [Build a Basic CRUD App with Angular 7.0 and Spring Boot 2.1](/blog/2018/08/22/basic-crud-angular-7-and-spring-boot-2)
 * [Angular 7: What's New and Noteworthy + OIDC Goodness](/blog/2018/12/04/angular-7-oidc-oauth2-pkce)